 I mixed this CD in my home studio, and when Big Round Records released it, they included bonus materials such as the original scores, viewable on your computer.
 The second excerpt is titled “In Walked Mo.”

-Another live recording I did was “Live At The Atlas” by Laura Tsaggaris.
+I also recorded “Live At The Atlas” by Laura Tsaggaris.
 Clips of this show can be found on my Recording Projects page.

 Dude, She’s Waiting